 The knowledgeable volunteers will instruct you and offer pointers to help you hit the target.
 I was quite surprised at my success with these two activities, though the shotgun was way more powerful than I expected!

 At the shooting range you will have a chance to try black powder, pistols, rifles and cowboy action.
 Don’t let the lineups deter you – they won’t take nearly as long as a fair ride!
-Before entering the range, you will be provided with eye and ear protection and you’re welcome to bring your own if you prefer.
+Before entering the range, you will be provided with eye and ear protection and you’re welcome to bring your own.
+You'll be given the little foam buds but I find it a bit loud at the range so prefer to bring my own ear muff style.

 For my son and his friends, these are the activities that they look forward to the most.